diriano/ploidyNGS/README.md

 DataTestPloidy3.tab.ExplorePloidy.pdf - triploid
 DataTestPloidy4.tab.ExplorePloidy.pdf - tetraploid

-The interpretation of the resulting plots is based on the frequency of the proportion of each allele, in all observed heteromorphic sites (which corresponds to the x axis in the plot), observed for a given sequenced organism.
+The interpretation of the resulting plots is based on the frequency of the proportion of each allele, in all observed heteromorphic sites (which corresponds to the x axis in the plot) for a given sequenced organism.
 A table with the expected bi-allelic proportions for each ploidy level is shown below.

 ^ Ploidy level ^ Genome Position ^ Allele 1 (expected proportion) ^ Allele 2 (expected proportion) ^
 | Haploidy | Monomorphic | 0 | 100 |